-Welcome to Japanese Knife Imports (A Division of J Broida Company).
-We are a small company... well pretty much a husband and wife team.
+Welcome to Japanese Knife Imports, Inc. We are a small company... well pretty much a husband and wife team.
 Our goal is to make high quality Japanese knifes from small makers available to you, outside of Japan.
 Here’s a little about how we got started with this.

 As I begun my Job hunt after school, I realized that I also wanted both my career and my life to be creative and fun.
 That is why I decided to help Jonathan start Japanese Knife Imports.
 Japanese knifes are not just knives - they are Japanese cultural products - simple yet sophisticated, with ever-lasting beauty.
 Japanese Knife Imports is my passion and a part of my dream.

 And, so you have faces to connect to the names, here’s a picture of the two of us (courtesy of Stephen Siebold).